- Our Blog

 Longevity and retirement

-It’s important to keep in mind that on average, women tend to live five years longer than men.2 Longevity is a positive thing, but it can also create financial challenges.
-Women spend 36% longer in retirement3 — while 80% of men are married when they die, 80% of women are single.4
+It’s important to keep in mind that, on average, women tend to live five years longer than men.2 Longevity is a positive thing, but it can also create financial challenges.
+Women spend 15% longer in retirement.3

 These statistics highlight the need for women to have a solid financial plan in place, allaying the fear of outliving the money they’ve saved for retirement.
 Advisors have an opportunity to put together a program that will alleviate fear from the planning process and help set women up for a comfortable retirement.

-Since almost 70% of widows change their financial advisor within two years of their spouse’s death,5 it’s important for advisors to have a good relationship with both partners.
+Because almost 70% of widows change their financial advisor within two years of their spouse’s death,4 it’s important for advisors to have a good relationship with both partners.
 This sets them up to better serve the couple and also helps them to maintain the surviving partner as a client.